Inborn Errors of Metabolism in Neurology

 Check Your Understanding

-A 17-year-old boy presents with progressive vertical gaze palsy, cerebellar ataxia, dysarthria, and cognitive decline over 3 years.
+A 17-year-old patient presents with progressive vertical gaze palsy, cerebellar ataxia, dysarthria, and cognitive decline over 3 years.
 He had unexplained neonatal jaundice.
 His sister has a similar presentation.
 Which diagnostic test is most specific for confirming the suspected diagnosis?

 Select an answer to reveal the explanation